 2. Adding the European Legal Consequences of Decolonial Theory

-This Section is to evaluate what more state law would require to have a “less decolonial” PIL theory.
+This Section evaluates what more state law would require to have a “less decolonial” PIL theory.
 Preliminarily, it should be made clear that the scope of application of the following analysis does not extend to all the claims concerned by Berman’s model.
-Rather, it is to apply when “post-colonial identity claims” are involved (irrespective of whether or not they involve a foreign element pursuant to the conventional PIL rules), i.e. claims that relate to post-colonial worldviews and/or contexts.
+Rather, it is to apply when “post-colonial identity claims” are involved (irrespective of whether or not they involve a foreign element pursuant to the conventional PIL rules); in other words, it applies to claims that relate to post-colonial worldviews and= contexts.

 Perhaps a first easy, methodological necessity is to consider the work of authors from the Global South as well as from the PIL theories that are claimed in these countries, to think about ways to change Western PIL theory.

 Substantively, I would firstly argue that the concept of pluriversality demands for “situated pluralization” rather than for hybridization of Western state law, although the latter is certainly most welcome compared to the status quo.
 Hybridized legal forms can surely be more inclusive of diverse worldviews, but they will always reflect one situated understanding of these worldviews.
 Now, when Western state courts elaborate “hybrid legal forms,” this understanding will reflect the Western legal worldviews.
 If state courts remain the major jurisdictional power, this seems problematic from a decolonial point of view.
 On the one hand, the power to define “the common social space” remains in the hands of Western worldviews.
 On the other hand, this is not acknowledged, which appears as a universal imposition of Western worldviews.
 Therefore, I would suggest that Western state courts apply pluralized concepts and rules, respectively reflecting Western and post-colonial worldviews, while acknowledging their situated, Western understanding thereof.
 Interestingly, such a process does not demand everyone meet about a legal definition, even though the same legal concept is applied to everyone.
-The rules themselves may vary depending on the (post-colonial or Western) parties involved—something that seems to correspond to the idea of pluriversality.
+The rules themselves may vary depending on the post-colonial or Western parties involved—something that seems to correspond to the idea of pluriversality.
 Hence, for instance, connecting factors (such as habitual residence), as well as paramount legal concepts, specific to PIL (such as jurisdiction) or not (such as family), can be interpreted differently depending on the normative communities’ worldviews involved in the case.

 Arguably, in Berman’s model, pluralization is a step that is taken in the process towards hybridization, precisely thanks to the consideration of cultural identity claims (among others) as involving choice-of-law questions.
 Yet, when it comes to the need to compensate for a power differential, or rather to the need to re-empower post-colonial worldviews, it seems that, for now, the objective should be “just” the pluralization.
 In fact, the concept of hybrid legal forms includes an idea of reciprocity and convergence of worldviews, or at least for the search of some common grounds.
 Instead, the aim of decolonial theory is to re-empower legalities that have been forced to get closer to Western law, so that they can further depart therefrom, if post-colonial worldviews are in search for (re)construction, in search of their own “modernities” and (epistemological) power at the global level.